 Custom wood turning of small bowls (or boxes) and spindle based implements like Dibbers and Muddlers.
 I generally use local Maritime Canadian woods, but have been known to experiment with Australian wood when available.

-Thank you very much for the support you have given me at the craft shows I have attended this fall.
-I do not have any more craft shows scheduled but you can still buy the works displayed on my Works for Sale page (pricing does not include shipping) and at the bottom on this page; contact me at [email protected]
+Thank you very much for the support you gave me at the craft shows I attended last fall.
+I am in the workshop most days, working my way through the blanks from last year, and creating new blanks from the wood that piled up during the fall.
+See my Facebook and Instagram pages for new pieces and news.
+I do not have any more craft shows scheduled but you can still buy the works displayed on my Works for Sale page (pricing does not include shipping); contact me at [email protected]

 Stay Safe, Get Vaccinated, Keep Masking, Be Kind.